-The Red Poppy Art House is a multidisciplinary art space which hosts a diverse variety of local, national and international international artists performing in music and dance, as well as literary and film events.
-We are currently seeking an enthusiastic individual to serve as the PR Coordinator and Performance Program Intern.
-The selected candidate will be gain experience in artist coordination, event management, public relations, social media, and sound tech.
-This is a fantastic opportunity for someone educated in the arts, looking for hands-on experience to build their practical skill set applicable to many different fields.
-This intern will work closely with the Performance Program Manager.
+The Red Poppy Art House is a multidisciplinary art space which hosts a diverse variety of local, national and international artists performing in music and dance, as well as literary and film events.
+We are currently seeking enthusiastic individuals to serve as a PR Coordinator and Performance Program Intern.
+The selected candidates will gain experience in artist coordination, event management, public relations, social media, and sound tech.
+This is a fantastic opportunity for someone educated in the arts looking for hands-on experience to build their practical skill set applicable to many different fields.
+This intern will work closely with the PR/Communications Manager.

-- Artist coordination: Ensure completion of artist agreement, any additional contracts, and gather press materials from artists
+- Artist coordination: Ensure completion of artist agreement and gather press materials from artists.

-- Social media outreach and audience cultivation: Utilize Facebook, Twitter and other social media platforms to engage new audiences
+- Social media outreach: Develop content for Facebook, Twitter and other social media platforms to engage and grow new audiences.

-- House stewardship & event management: Set up sound and tech equipment for performances and oversee cleanliness and order of the house.
-Act in a professional matter as a Poppy representative to audiences and artists
+- Event management: Set up sound and tech equipment for performances and oversee order of the house.
+Act with a professional and welcoming demeanor as a Poppy representative to guests and artists.

-- Interested in becoming a part of a vibrant community of artists, musicians, creative people, and volunteers
+- Interest in becoming a part of a vibrant community of artists, arts professionals, cultural activists, and volunteers.

-- 16-20 hours/week with flexibility.
-At least 8 of the time must be spent working on site at the Poppy.
-The intern must assist with 3 evening performances per month as a host, door volunteer or counter volunteer.
+- 10-14 hours/week with flexibility.
+At least 8 of the time must be spent working on-site at the Poppy.
+The intern is required to assist with 3 evening performances per month as a host, door volunteer or counter volunteer.
 Training will be provided.
-The intern also required to attend a weekly team meeting on Wednesdays from 9:30am until 1:30pm with room for some flexibility.

-- The intern must be willing to commit to at least 6 months beginning as soon as possible.
+- The intern must be willing to commit to at least 6 months; 9 months preferred.
+The position is open immediately.
 An extension of the internship may be considered if the intern demonstrates sufficient capability to complete the required associated tasks.

 This in an unpaid internship.

-Please send a resume, cover letter and your availability to email@example.com.
-Include “Performance Program Internship” in the subject line of the email.
+Please send a resume, cover letter, and your availability to email@example.com.
+Be sure to include “PR Internship” and your name in the subject line of your email.